ssrl-px/di-tcl/README.md

 * (ref) modifier preceeding a value: instructs the DI engine to first create another object defined in the config file and then use this object as the property value.
 * (list) modifier appended to property value: instructs the DI engine that the property values will be a space separated list of values, which can be (ref) objects.

 In the following configuration file, two objects are defined: a clock and a clockLogger.
 The name of the object is defined by the author of the configuration file.
-Properties are set using the following syntax: objectName.propertyName=value
+Properties are set using the following syntax: beanName.propertyName=value

 ```
 clock.(class)=Dhs::Clock